ibm-cloud-docs/vpc/backup_service_vpc_about.md

 {: #backup-service-crc}

 You can copy a Block storage backup from one region to another region, and later use that snapshot to restore a volume in the new region.
 You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

+In the current release, cross regional copies of `sdp` volume snapshots are not supported if the source volume of the snapshot exceeds 10 TB.
+{: restriction}

 When a backup policy creates a job that includes a cross-regional copy, the service waits to initiate the request to create the copies in the target regions.
 The service start to create the copies after the source snapshot reached the _stable_ state.